 Can I go to prison for debt?

-A lot of people who contact us are worried that not paying their debts could mean going to prison.
-In almost all cases, the answer to this is no.
+A lot of people worry that not paying their debts could mean going to prison.
+The answer to this is almost always no.

 More than a century ago, prison was a real risk for many types of ordinary household debt.
-In modern times, there’s no possible way you could go to prison for non-payment of most types of debt.
+These days, you do not go to prison for non-payment of most types of debt.

 What types of debt could lead to imprisonment?

-Some types of priority debt could result in you going to prison if you don’t pay.
-Examples of priority debts that could lead to imprisonment include:
+Some types of priority debt could result in prison if you do not pay.

 • Criminal fines